 The British then decided to plant tea gardens in the captured areas and stationed British planters there.
-For the British these territories were completely unexplored and soon they faced difficulty in communicating with their bases in Assam and Bengal region.
+For the British, these territories were completely unexplored and soon they faced difficulty in communicating with their bases in Assam and Bengal region.

-Initially Scott promised free trade for the native people including complete control over Bordwar (passage to Assam) in the Meghalaya Assam border.
-Initially the proposal looked advantageous for the Khasis as it will provide them access over the Passes (duars) in Assam and as an intelligent and visionary King Tirot decided to present this proposal to his chiefs.
+Initially, Scott promised free trade for the native people including complete control over Bordwar (passage to Assam) in the Meghalaya Assam border.
+Initially, the proposal looked advantageous for the Khasis as it will provide them access over the Passes (duars) in Assam, and as an intelligent and visionary King Tirot decided to present this proposal to his chiefs.

 U Tirot Sing hold a DURBAR with the local chiefs which lasted for two days.
-There he presented the British model and after an intensive discussion among the chiefs they granted them the permission of making the road through their kingdom.
+There he presented the British model and after an intensive discussion among the chiefs, they granted them the permission of making the road through their kingdom.

 Hidden Motives of the British and U Tirot Sing’s Resistance to British Rule

-The British started the construction of the road and posted their labours at Nongkhlaw.
+The British started the construction of the road and posted their labors at Nongkhlaw.
 The construction work continued for almost 18 months.
 But soon after it the British started deploying reinforcement in Guwahati and Sylhet.

-Due to this he was sure that the British had different motives besides the construction of the road.
+Due to this, he was sure that the British had different motives besides the construction of the road.
 He immediately ordered the British to vacate Nongkhlow and stop the construction.

 Hearing this the British immediately send their soldiers from Sylhet and Kamrup with artillery support.
-This led to the martyrdom of many Khasi soldiers who were courageously fighting with bows, swords and spears against the sophisticated Britishers with guns.
+This led to the martyrdom of many Khasi soldiers who were courageously fighting with bows, swords, and spears against the sophisticated Britishers with guns.

 Knowing that his army cannot match the firepower of the British U Tirot Sing along with other chiefs decided to use Guerilla warfare against the British.